Lochcarron: Locality

 The name Lochcarron is also applied to the collection of small settlements strung out along Loch Carron, a sea loch on the west coast of Ross and Cromarty.
 The village stretches for almost 2 mi, meandering along the shore of the loch.
 It means "Loch of rough water".
 In the 19th Century the village was named Janetown, then Jeantown.
 The local newspaper, An Carrannach, is published on a monthly basis.

 Lochcarron is a central location for hillwalking and touring the West Coast Highlands, including the Torridon, Plockton and Skye regions.
 Close to the village lies the Bealach na Bà road (Gaelic: Pass of the cattle), which links Applecross to the rest of the mainland.
 It is a road popular with tourists, drivers, and motorcyclists alike for its scenery and hairpin bends.

 Amenities

 Lochcarron contains a variety of local services.
-These include two petrol stations, a Spar shop (which has a Post Office counter), a library, a nursing home (attached to which is the local library), medical centre and tartan weaving factory.
+These include two petrol stations, a Spar shop (which has a Post Office counter), a library, a nursing home (attached to which is the local library), medical centre and tartan weaving heritage shop.

 There are also two hotels (offering entertainment and meals), a restaurant and two cafés.
 The community hall hosts a number of public events including ceilidhs and sales; and sports such as indoor bowls and short tennis.